Uniquenss of Some Weak Solutions for 2D Viscous Primitive Equations: Weak Solutions and Strong Solutions

 \begin{rmrk} {\em We have in fact proved, for general $(\tu(0), \tv(0),\tth(0))\in H$ and $(u_1(0),v_1(0),\tht_1(0))\in V$, the following Lipschitz continuity property for every\footnote{See \eqref{e:wscb.H}.} $t\in[0,T]$,

 } \done \end{rmrk}

-The following theorem gives a much deeper discreption of a weak solution than Definition~\ref{d:soln} and Theorem~\ref{t:ws} combined. \begin{thrm} Let $(0,T)$ be the largest interval of existenece for a weak solution $(u,v,\tht)$ of the problem \eqref{e:u}-\eqref{e:ic} with $(u_0,v_0,\tht_0)\in H$.
+The following theorem gives a much deeper description of a weak solution than Definition~\ref{d:soln} and Theorem~\ref{t:ws} combined. \begin{thrm} Let $(0,T)$ be the largest interval of existence for a weak solution $(u,v,\tht)$ of the problem \eqref{e:u}-\eqref{e:ic} with $(u_0,v_0,\tht_0)\in H$.
 Then, $T=\infty$.
 Moreover,

 and, for any $t_0\in[0,\infty)$, $t\in(t_0, \infty)$, the energy equalities \eqref{e:ee.u}-\eqref{e:ee.t} are valid.
 Moreover,

 Therefore,

 \end{thrm}